Translate This Page

 Adult Community Education

 We help people self-evaluate their current situation and career pathways.
-We help them find an appropriate balance between stability and change, to transition quickly and smoothly as possible from unemployment to employment.
+We help them find an appropriate balance between stability and change, to transition as quickly and smoothly as possible from unemployment to employment.

 Learn more about us